-Recall, Daniel, starting in 604 B.C., was in charge of the magi and may have communicated the prophecy of a coming king in Judah.
+Recall, that Daniel, starting in 604 B.C., was in charge of the magi and may have communicated the prophecy of a coming king in Judah.
 Probably this is why the magi knew to look for the signs in the stars and came to find the king born during the reign of “Herod the Great” many years later.

 Then the king elevated Daniel to high position and bestowed on him many marvelous gifts.
 He granted him authority over the entire province of Babylon and made him the main prefect over all the wise men of Babylon.
 (Daniel 2:48 NET)

 The Magi considered Aries the Ram to be the constellation sign for Judea.
 Unknown to them, the ram represented God’s lamb (Genesis 22:8,13).
 On March 20, 6 B.C., the Magi calculated and observed that the Sun was in Aries the Ram, its sign of exaltation.
 Also, Jupiter and Saturn were in Aries on that day, with Jupiter helically rising (i.e., rising before the Sun).
 Immediately before sunset in Judea, the moon occulted (i.e., completed obscured) Jupiter while in Aries.
 According to the canons of the time, this was a significant sign to the Magi, a combination worthy of kings, emperors, and deities!
-This conveyed to the Magi that a king was born in the land ruled by Aries, Judea!
+This conveyed to the Magi that a king was born in the land ruled by Aries the Ram, Judea!

 “I obtained a copy of the free astronomy program Stellarium.
 After getting a basic feel for it, I somewhat arbitrarily chose Persepolis, Iran, the ceremonial capital of the Achaemenid Empire ruled by Cyrus, as a possible home base of the Magi.
 Then I set the date for dusk on March 20, 6 BC (strangely, the software includes a year 0, so the year had to be set to -5), and the view due west from Persepolis.
 I confirmed for myself that there was an occultation of Jupiter by the Moon in Aries after sunset.
 Here is a screen capture from Stellarium of that information.
 One can see Jupiter and the Moon almost meeting on the horizon.” – Rick Lanser MDiv (46)